ku-nlp/ChatCollectionFramework/doc/manual.md

 	pipenv lock --clear
 	pipenv install --clear ~/chat-collection-framework/dist/chat_collection_framework-X.Y.Z-py3-none-any.whl

 The second line is only useful in the case that you have already installed the ChatCollectionFramework and that you want to uninstall it before reinstalling it in your project.
-This might come handy if you need to modify the code of the ChatCollectionFramework.
-That could be needed because the package is still in development and might need either bug fixes or new features.
+This might come handy if you need to modify the code of the ChatCollectionFramework or if you want to upgrade it to a newer version.

  At this stage, the ChatCollectionFramework should be installed.
 However, before we can use it, we need to configure a few elements.